dil-asomlai/ai-assisted-coding-training/README.md

 - `npm run test` - Run tests
 - `npm run preview` - Preview production build locally

+### Session persistence

+Todos are persisted for the duration of a browser session using `window.sessionStorage` under the key `"todos"`.

+- Data is serialized as JSON; `createdAt` is stored as an ISO string and revived to a `Date` on load.
+- On corrupt or invalid data, the key is cleared and the app falls back to an empty list.
+- Writes happen on every `todos` change.
+If a storage quota error occurs, a toast appears: "Storage quota exceeded – latest changes may not be saved."
+The app continues using in-memory state.

 ## Project Structure

 The project follows a feature-based organization: